Lesson 2 of6

 1. Superscription (Nahum 1:1)

-The book is ascribed to Nahum of Elkosh.
+The book is ascribed to Nahum of Elkosh, a prophet otherwise unknown in the Bible.

 2. Appearance of God’s Wrath (Nahum 1:2-8)

-Nahum opens with an acrostic poem depicting the wrath of God, which, as the book unfolds, is directed specifically against Assyria and its capital Nineveh.
+Nahum opens with a partial acrostic poem depicting the wrath of God, which, as the book unfolds, is directed specifically against Assyria and its capital Nineveh.
+The prophet makes it clear that God’s wrath is for the purpose of justice on earth.

 3. Destruction of God’s Opponents and Restoration for God’s People (Nahum 1:9-15)

-Before Nahum focuses exclusively on Assyria, Judah’s own status is depicted as afflicted by God through Assyrian oppression.
+God’s control of history is on full display.
+Though Assyria was once the instrument of the divine affliction of Judah (1:12-13), this is no longer their role.
 Assyria’s own defiance of God will be punished, and Judah will be released from affliction and have its communal life restored.

 4. The Destruction of Assyria and Its Capital Nineveh (Nahum 2:1-3:19)